fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Number of tokens to leak per `interval`.
+Number of tokens to fill within an `interval`.

 </dd>
 </dl>